sop/cygextreg/README.md

 Register `.sh` _(default)_ filetype:

-    cygscript -r
+    cygregext -r

 Default is to register only for the current user.
-To register for all users, use `cygscript -ra`.
+To register for all users, use `cygregext -ra`.
 Note that this prompts for an elevated process.

 To unregister filetype:

-    cygscript -u
+    cygregext -u

 To register another filetype, pass the extension as an `--ext` argument:

-    cygscript -r --ext bash
+    cygregext -r --ext bash

 ## Internals